Poetry in the land

 In the summer of 2015, with support from Friends of the Lake District and Nurture Lakeland, Harriet became Poet in Residence in the wildflower meadows of High Borrowdale, north of Kendal, in Cumbria's Lake District National Park.
 She spent a lot of very slow time in the valley, in sunshine, in rain, in mist, day and night, and welcomed adult groups and school children for creative days among the flowers.

-The collection of poems inspired by slow time in the meadow is called, quite simply, 'Meadow'.
-It is available as a hand-finished book in a limited edition of 160, from our shop.
+The collection of poems inspired by slow time in the meadow is called, quite simply, 'Meadow', printed and hand-finished in a limited edition of 160 books.
+Unfortunately the books are now sold out, but there are some poems from the collection on our Poetry pages.

 We will walk